-Here, the District asserts that text messages do not exist.
+Here, the District asserts that invoices for the District's delinquent tax collection services do not exist.
 Ms. Barna attests that:

-Although the District asserts that it searched the agency's files, it is unclear if it asked the individuals identified in the Request whether each had any responsive text messages in their possession.
 In response to a request for records, "an agency shall make a good faith effort to determine if ... the agency has possession, custody or control of the record[.]"
 65 P.S. § 67.901.
 The RTKL does not define the term "good faith effort" as used in Section 901 of the RTKL.
 In Rowles v.
 Rice Township, however, the OOR stated: